Norfolk Car Accident Lawyer

-Unfortunately, car accidents are no rare occurrence.
+Unfortunately, car accidents are not a rare occurrence.
 In fact, the National Highway Traffic Safety Administration (NHTSA) estimates that the number of people killed in motor vehicle accidents rose in 2021.
 Just because car accidents happen often, though, does not mean that your case isn’t unique.

-Our car accident lawyers in Norfolk at Rutter Mills recognize that your case needs special attention.
-Every case we handle is serious, even if your injuries are minor.
+The Norfolk car accident lawyers at Rutter Mills recognize your case needs special attention.
 If someone else was responsible for your crash, you shouldn’t have to worry about paying for the consequences.